mageprince/magento2-buynow/README.md

 # Magento 2 Buy Now

-The Buy Now extension for Magento 2 enhances the shopping experience by allowing customers to make instant purchases with a single click.
-It adds a "Buy Now" button to product pages, enabling customers to bypass the cart and proceed directly to the checkout page.
+The Buy Now extension for Magento 2 streamlines the purchase process by adding a “Buy Now” button on product pages.
+With a single click, customers can skip the cart and go straight to checkout, making quick purchases faster and more convenient.

 Admin Configuration: `Admin > Stores > Configuration > MagePrince > Buy Now`

-# How to install
+# 🚀 Installation Instructions

-### 1. Install via composer (packagist.org)
+### 1. Install via composer

 Run the following command in the Magento 2 root folder: